-- Routine Patient Care. - Victims with only respiratory arrest usually respond after a few artificial breaths are given. - Give a few breaths and check for a pulse. - Anticipate vomiting. - For patients in cardiac arrest, provide immediate CPR. - Utilize the sequence ABC, not CAB, i.e. start with airway and breathing before compressions. - Routine use of spinal motion restriction in the absence of circumstances that suggest a spinal injury is not recommended. - Assess temperature, if unresponsive, obtain esophageal or rectal temperature. - Due to extremely poor prognosis, providers may consider withholding or terminating resuscitation efforts when: - A clear history of prolonged submersion (without prior prolonged immersion), greater than 20 minutes (children may survive despite extended submersion) OR - Esophageal or rectal temperature is greater than 32°C (89.6°F) with asystole documented in 2 leads OR - Meets Termination of Resuscitation Criteria, see Resuscitation Initiation and Termination Protocol 8.16. - Consider hypothermia, see Hypothermia Protocol 2.10. - Do not delay urgent procedures such as airway management and IV access.
-Although hypothermic patients may exhibit cardiac irritability, do not delay necessary interventions. - Conscious patients who survive any form of drowning are at risk of deterioration and should be transported to the hospital. - Consider CPAP to supplement the patient's own respiratory effort.
+- Routine Patient Care. - Remove wet clothes and warm patient. - Obtain information: - Submersion time. - Water temperature. - Events leading up to incident (e.g., trauma, seizure, OD, etc.). - For respiratory arrest, give a few breaths and check for a pulse. - Anticipate vomiting. - For patients in cardiac arrest, provide immediate CPR. - Utilize the sequence ABC, not CAB, i.e. start with airway and breathing before compressions. - Routine use of spinal motion restriction in the absence of circumstances that suggest a spinal injury is not recommended. - Acquire core temperature.
+(EMT/AEMT/Paramedic only) - Due to extremely poor prognosis, providers may consider withholding or terminating resuscitation efforts when: - A clear history of prolonged submersion (without prior prolonged immersion), greater than 25 minutes OR - Core temperature greater than 32°C (90°F) and meets Termination of Resuscitation Criteria, see Resuscitation Initiation and Termination Protocol - Consider hypothermia, see Hypothermia Protocol 2.11. - Do not delay urgent procedures such as airway management and IV access.
+Although hypothermic patients may exhibit cardiac irritability, do not delay necessary interventions. - Patients who survive any form of drowning are at risk of delayed deterioration and should be transported to the hospital. - Consider CPAP to supplement the patient's own respiratory effort.
+(EMT/AEMT/ Paramedic only) - If the victim was involved in underwater diving and uncertainty exists regarding the most appropriate therapy, consider contacting direct medical oversight and discussing need for hyperbaric treatment.
+Include discussion regarding: - Submersion time - Greatest depth achieved - Ascent rate - Gas mix